Modern orthodontia includes a variety of appliances and treatment options, enabling better results and shorter treatment times than ever before.

 Time to get your new braces!
 Your appointment will last approximately 1.5-2 hrs, and will most likely be the longest of your office visits.

-While it may take a while, getting your braces put on will not be painful.
+Getting your braces put on may take a while, but it will not be painful.
 After cleaning and conditioning the surface of your teeth, Dr. Irwin will place the brackets on each individual tooth with a harmless bonding agent.
 Next, he will insert the archwire and place the elastic bands.

-You will then be given instructions on how to properly care for your braces and keep your teeth clean during treatment.
-Your mouth will be sore after your braces are put on, but this should subside within a few days to a week.
+Dr. Irwin (or one of his team members) will then give you instructions on how to properly care for your braces and keep your teeth clean during treatment.
+You may experience some soreness after your braces are put on, but this should subside within a few days to a week.
 You can take an OTC pain reliever to minimize any discomfort during this initial phase.

 You will head back to the office every 4-8 weeks for an adjustment.
 During these visits (which are much faster than the initial banding appointment), Dr. Irwin will measure your progress and make any adjustments needed.
 Your bands (and possibly, archwire) will be replaced, so you’ll have the opportunity to switch colors during these appointments if you wish.